-5. Accessories - Those accessories necessary to complete the project are acceptable.
+- 5. Accessories Those accessories necessary to complete the project are acceptable.
 Accessories such as plants, drapes, props, flowers, candles, fruit, foodstuffs, light bulbs, lampshades, lampshade hoops, pom poms, etc., that conceal the quality of the finish and that are not necessary for project completion will not be allowed.
 Cords must be wrapped and taped.
 Wind-up music boxes are allowed.
 Touch tone music boxes are not.
-Christmas trees should include wiring and plastic lights.

-6. NO PLASTER OF PARIS ITEMS.
+Christmas trees should include wiring and plastic lights. - 6.
+NO PLASTER OF PARIS ITEMS.
 Enter in Crafts Class 4

+- 31. Overglaze (decals, gold, silver luster, should be exhibited here)

+- 32. Stains Opaque

 - 33. Stains Translucent

 - 34. Stains Dry brushing

 - 35. Pottery coil

 - 36. Pottery slab

 - 37. Pottery thrown

 - 38. Pottery sculpture

-- esigns on ases or been
+- 40. Design Painting (Designs on softies, designs on vases or pictures, which have been traced and painted or free-hand painted.)

-41. Miscellaneous - Combination of any 2 or more of the following products: Underglaze, Glaze, Overglaze or Stains.
+- 41. Miscellaneous Combination of any 2 or more of the following products: Underglaze, Glaze, Overglaze or Stains.